-This is the introductory level of our series of four comprehensive courses for complete beginners, focusing on all four language competencies: listening, speaking, reading, and writing.
+The Comprehensive French Series (FREN) features four levels, each taking a full academic year (September and January term) to complete.
+This is the introductory level of the series focusing on all four language competencies: listening, speaking, reading, and writing.

-Classes feature a balance of structural and communicative activities to optimize learning.
-Classes meet twice weekly for two hours, for two 13-week semesters.
+Classes feature a balance of structural and communicative activities.
 No experience or initial assessment is necessary for September entry.
 Entrance at midpoint in January is possible if your initial level is sufficient.
 Small classes (maximum 18) enhance individual participation.

 This course will focus on all the structures, vocabulary and pronunciation necessary to perform tasks such as:

 speak about the date, time, weather, family, occupation, lodging, food and education